digipres/workbench/src/dataflows/cul.md

 move arc@box arc@shelf "Transfer\nCarrier Box"
 """The Transfer Service orders up the the carrier box and moves it to the shelves of the Transfer Lab"""

-move id@db id@adele "Copy ID"
+move id@db id@adele "Copy\nIdentifier"
-"""The transfer identifier is copied from the tracker and transferred to the workstation."""
+"""The transfer identifier is copied from the tracker and pasted into the command line for a Powershell script that helps set up the right folder structure on the workstation."""

 space

 transform id@adele sip@adele "Create\nSIP Folder"
-"""The identifier is used to create a SIP folder that will hold the transfer.
+"""The Powershell script uses the identifier to create a SIP folder that will hold the transfer.
 It contains a data folder and a metadata folder, named according to item identifiers.
 The data folder will contain the physical or logical disk contents.
 The metadata folder will contain photographs and the log and hash manifest from the media extraction process."""

 start photo@camera "Photograph\nCarrier"@N [0,1]
 """A camera attached to the workstation is used to record what the carrier look like."""